agda/agda/doc/user-manual/language/coinduction.lagda.rst

     cycle a .hd = a
     cycle a .tl = cycle a

-It is also possible to use copattern-matching lambdas:
+It is also possible to use copatterns in a :ref:`pattern-lambda`:

 ::